How do we know there is no mystery surrounding Kurt Gerstein’s death?

 The circumstances of Kurt Gerstein’s death are mysterious.
 No one knows when or where Gerstein died, how he died or what became of his body.
 The Holocaust deniers claim that Gerstein may have been tortured by his French and American interrogators to get his “confession” about German atrocities against the Jews during which process he died.
 Gerstein’s interrogators then secretly disposed of his body to hide the marks of torture.
-The secret disposal of his body also made it possible for anyone to refute their story of his “suicide.”
+The secret disposal of his body also made it impossible for anyone to refute their story of his “suicide.”

 The facts are:

-There is no mystery about the circumstances of the discovery of Gerstein’s body or of its disposition.
+There is no mystery about the circumstances of the discovery of Gerstein’s body or of its disposal.
 The evidence points overwhelmingly to the fact that Gerstein killed himself because he was despondent over being charged with war crimes instead of being treated like a star witness.
 The Holocaust deniers’ claims are unfounded speculation.

-The facts about Gerstein’s death.
+The facts about Gerstein’s death:

 On July 10, 1945 he was interrogated for the third time.
 Later he was indicted on charges of “war crimes, murder and complicity.”

 On July 25, 1945 around 2:15 p.m. he was found hanging in his cell.

 The guards tried to revive him but he was declared dead by Dr. Trouillet, the doctor of Cherche-Midi, at 5:25 p.m.

 On July 26, 1945 his body was handed over to the Police Superintendent of the ward of Notre-Dame-des-Champs.